Recycling augmented Lagrangian preconditioner in an incompressible fluid solver

-The paper discusses a reuse of matrix factorization as a building block in the Augmented Lagrangian (AL) and modified AL preconditioners for a non-symmetric saddle point linear algebraic systems.
+\abstract[Abstract]{The paper discusses a reuse of matrix factorization as a building block in the Augmented Lagrangian (AL) and modified AL preconditioners for non-symmetric saddle point linear algebraic systems.
 The strategy is applied to solve two-dimensional incompressible fluid problems with efficiency rates independent of the Reynolds number.
-The solver is then tested to simulate a motion of surface fluids, an example of 2D flows motivated by an interest in lateral fluidity of inextensible viscous membranes.
+The solver is then tested to simulate motion of a surface fluid, an example of a 2D flow motivated by an interest in lateral fluidity of inextensible viscous membranes.
 Numerical examples include the Kelvin--Helmholtz instability problem posed on the sphere and on the torus.
+Some new eigenvalue estimates for the AL preconditioner are derived.}